Son of prominent church leaders sexually offended against underage girls

 Within the week, she finally opened up to her parents - describing how she had spiralled into a life of depression, anxiety and self-harm as a result of Milgate-Vassalini's actions nearly two years ago.

-That courage to speak up led to an emotional court hearing on Thursday, where the now 19-year-old was sentenced to 12 months' home detention after having two underage girls perform oral sex on him.
+That courage to speak up led to an emotional court hearing on Thursday, where the now 19-year-old was sentenced to 12 months’ home detention after having two underage girls perform oral sex on him on separate occasions.

+Judge Thomas Ingram said there were aggravating features of Milgate-Vassalini’s offending, including the vulnerability of the victims and the predatory nature of the offending.

 Milgate-Vassalini is the son of Joel and Katie Milgate, the lead pastors of Curate Church, which is one of the larger congregations in Tauranga and also has a base in Auckland.

-He was a member of the youth group and volunteered with the music teams but stood down from those roles after the allegations were made against him by two girls.
+He volunteered as a leader at the church, was a member of the youth group and volunteered with the music teams.
+However, he was stood down from those roles after the allegations were made against him by two girls about separate incidents.

 "It wasn't until recently I realised how severely unstable I was," one victim told the court.
 "The memories of the things that happened with Sandro stay with me every day.